Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 **Cards**
 A faint white border appears sporadically around the cards both in the physical tests and via inspection, although all borders have been removed this problem persists.

-**Callout image**
-The callout image on the 17.5" Windows laptop screen is cut off at the top.
-If the image shows as desired on an iMac, it is cut off on the PC and vice versa despite using a media query to target each screen.

 **Functionality test sites**
 [CSS Validator](https://jigsaw.w3.org/css-validator/) - To check the markup validity of CSS web documents.